rhagelstrom/ChatAestheticsConfigurator/README.md

 - Round - uses enhanced icons with a round container
 - Square - uses enhanced icons with a square container
 - Small Dots - uses enhanced icons with a small round container
+- Text Hex - used enhanced icons with hex container and text by Remedeez

 ## Drowbe's Introduction